shravan-padakanti/scala-docs-wiki/DataFrames-(1).md

 To enable optimization, Spark SQL's `DataFrame`s operate on a **restricted set of data types**.

-> Thus, since we have to provide some kind of shchema to Spark when we create a DataFrame, the types that are used by Spark are Spark SQL Data Types i.e. the ones below corresponding to the types in schema.
+> Thus, since we have to provide some kind of shchema to Spark when we create a DataFrame, the types that are used by Spark are Spark SQL Data Types i.e. the ones below corresponding to the types we provide in schema.
+If we have a datatype that does not have a corresponding Spark SQL Type, then we cannot use Spark SQL with that type.

 Basic Spark SQL Data Types:
 ```